 For the first time in over 150 years we will not be printing a hard copy of our church magazine for distribution to our parishioners.
 We will however continue to compile it and publish it online.
 You can view our latest edition from the top of this page.

+During the current pandemic we must wear face coverings whilst in church and must use hand sanitizer on entering and leaving church.
 Our practices are even more important at this time so please keep up with your meditation.
-When circumstances permit we will resume.